Fisher Ames: Personal life

 Ames was born in Dedham in the Province of Massachusetts Bay.
-His father, Dr. Nathaniel Ames, died when Fisher was but six years old, but his mother, Deborah Fisher resolved, in spite of her limited income, to give the boy a classical education.
-He belonged to one of the oldest families in Massachusetts and in his line of his ancestry was Rev. William Ames.
+His father, Nathaniel Ames, died when Fisher was but six years old, but his mother, Deborah Fisher, resolved, in spite of her limited income, to give the boy a classical education.
+He belonged to one of the oldest families in Massachusetts and in his line of his ancestry was William Ames.
 At the age of six he began the study of Latin, and at the age of twelve, he was sent to Harvard College, graduating in 1774 when he began work as a teacher.
 While teaching school Ames also studied law in the office of William Tudor.
-He was admitted to the bar, and commenced practice in Dedham in 1781.
+In 1779 he was received as a law pupil in a Boston law firm, and in 1781 was admitted to the Suffolk bar. and commenced his law practice in Dedham that same year.
+Ames was not very fond of law but practiced it successfully.

 He had a brother, also named Nathaniel Ames.
-He had polar opposite political views from his brother, and very different social styles as well.
+The brothers had opposite political views and social styles.
 Nathaniel "enjoyed his role as country doctor, servant of the proletariat, and champion of the common man."
 He became the leader of the Democratic-Republican Party in Dedham.
 He was most at home around the farmers and laborers with whom he grew up.
 Fisher, on the other hand, liked to dress well, hobnob with Boston society, and was an influential Federalist.
 Fisher operated his law practice out of the first floor of the Ames Tavern.

 He was elected a Fellow of the American Academy of Arts and Sciences in 1793.
 Ames had six children, including John, Seth, and William with his wife, Frances.
 Ames owned a farm on Federal Hill in Dedham that he rented out.
-If the weather was nice while he was home from Washington, he would walk to the farm every day to inspect the crops growing there.
+If the weather was fair while he was home from Washington, he would walk to the farm every day to inspect the crops growing there.